 Engagement ring top tips 2021, engagement rings come in different types, Solitaire, halo, or trilogy?
 Round, pear, or oval.
 Diamond or coloured gemstone.
 Your engagement ring choice is seemingly endless when it comes to buying an engagement ring.
-Luckily, Taylor & Hart, London based jeweller specialising in bespoke engagement rings, have shared some of their top tips for 2021 with you.
+Luckily, Taylor & Hart, a London-based jeweller specialising in bespoke engagement rings, has shared some of their top tips for 2021 with you.
 If you are looking to buy an engagement ring, then most advice will be about solitaire rings that draw all the attention to a single diamond.

 Engagement ring styles

 Nobody knows your partner better than you.
 The easiest inspiration of all is to look at what style of jewellery and clothing your partner already wears.
 Take into account what will suit their skin tone and daily lifestyle.
 For example, if your partner works with their hands, the metal and setting should reflect this.
 This is to avoid unnecessary damage to the ring.
 Also, avoid going with a theme, it’s wiser to choose something tasteful and classic that will stand the test of time.